wilcarjose/wilcarjose/README.md

 - 👀 I’m a Software Developer
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me? wilcarjose.com
+- 📫 How to reach me? @wilcarja

 <!---
 wilcarjose/wilcarjose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.